yajra/laravel-datatables-docs/upgrade.md

 ### Html Builder
 HTML builder is now extracted to own plugin, If you are using Datatables html builder, you need to perform the following:
-> {info} HTML Builder plugin is a prerequisite of Buttons plugin.
+> HTML Builder plugin is a prerequisite of Buttons plugin.
 You can optionally skip this part if already installed the Buttons plugin.

 ```sh
 composer require yajra/laravel-datatables-html:^1.0